 EARLY LEARNERS

-— The Three Pigs have just finished building their new cottage at the base of Mount Evermore - a peaceful spot without any direct sunlight and they are celebrating with a housewarming party.
+10:00am Going Green — SciGirl Mackenzie and her friends put a lid on school trash by inventing a new use for recycled yogurt cups.
+10:30am Housewarming Party — The Three Pigs have just finished building their new cottage at the base of Mount Evermore - a peaceful spot without any direct sunlight and they are celebrating with a housewarming party.
 But trouble strikes when Hacker and Wicked accidentally zap the mountain away.
 Now, the sun is streaming directly onto the pigs' house, and it is quickly heating it up inside!
 Can the CyberSquad cool down the pigs' warming house and save their housewarming party?
+11:00am

 Agricultural Ag's Top Secret Numbers; Navy Vet Turned Farmer; Hydroponic Farming